peterjc/thapbi-pict/docs/examples/woody_hosts/prepare.rst

-The description entry in the FASTA file is currently just the name of any HMM it matched, allowing us to distinguish biological marker sequences (no match) from the synthetic controls (HMM match).
+The description entry in the FASTA file is currently just the name of any HMM it matched, allowing us to distinguish biological marker sequences (no match) from the synthetic controls (if present in the database).

 Finally, the sequence in the FASTA file is written as a single line in upper case.
 With standard FASTA line wrapping at 60 or 80 characters, the ITS1